What is unpaid superannuation?

 If you notice a discrepancy between your super and income statements, bring it to your employer’s attention.
 It might be a simple mistake or administration delay.
 Request that they take steps to restore any missing funds from your super account.

-We can help guide you through every step of your unpaid super compensation claim, including whether:
+Our employment lawyers and superannuation lawyers can help guide you through every step of your unpaid super compensation claim, including whether: